How to Use This Calculator

 Always Verify with Local Protocols

 While this calculator provides common dosing guidelines, always cross-reference results with your institution's specific protocols, national guidelines (e.g., ASA), and the drug's package insert.
-Doses can vary based on patient comorbidities, age, and clinical context.

-Titrate to Effect
+Titrate to Clinical Effect

 Double-Check Concentrations